Sari Hanafi: Biography

-Sari Hanafi is currently a Professor of Sociology, Director of the Center for Arab and Middle Eastern Studies and Chair of the Islamic Studies program at the American University of Beirut.
-He is the former President of the International Sociological Association (2018–23), the editor of Idafat: the Arab Journal of Sociology (Arabic) (2017-2022), and the Vice President of the board of the Arab Council of Social Science (2015-2016).
-Further, in 2017, he created the “Portal for Social impact of scientific research in/on the Arab World” (Athar).
+Sari Hanafi is currently a professor of sociology, Director of the Center for Arab and Middle Eastern Studies and Chair of the Islamic Studies program at the American University of Beirut.
+He is the former President of the International Sociological Association (2018–23), the editor of Idafat: the Arab Journal of Sociology (Arabic) (2017–2022), and the Vice President of the board of the Arab Council of Social Science (2015–2016).
+Further, in 2017, he created the “Portal for Social impact of scientific research in/on the Arab World”.

 He has also served as a visiting professor/fellow at the University of Poitiers and Migrintern and the Fondation Maison des Sciences de l'Homme (France), University of Bologna and Ravenna (Italy), Chr.
 Michelsen Institute (Bergen-Norway), Doha Institute for Graduate Studies.
-Hanafi is also a former senior researcher at the Cairo-based French research center, Centre d'études et de documentation économique juridique et sociale (1994-2000).
+Hanafi is also a former senior researcher at the Cairo-based French research center, Centre d'études et de documentation économique juridique et sociale (1994–2000).

 He is the author of numerous journal articles and book chapters on the sociology of religion; connection of moral philosophy to the social sciences; the sociology of (forced) migration applied to the Palestinian refugees; politics of scientific research.
-Among his recent books are: Studying Islam in the Arab World: The Rupture Between Religion and the Social Sciences (2024 in Routledge); Knowledge Production in the Arab World: The Impossible Promise. (with R. Arvanitis); The Oxford Handbook of the Sociology of the Middle East (co-edited with A. Salvatore and K. Obuse).
+Among his recent books are: Studying Islam in the Arab World: The Rupture Between Religion and the Social Sciences] Knowledge Production in the Arab World: The Impossible Promise. (with R. Arvanitis); The Oxford Handbook of the Sociology of the Middle East] (co-edited with A. Salvatore and K. Obuse).

 Due to his engagement and endeavors, Hanafi was awarded the 2014 Abdelhamid Shouman Award and 2015 Kuwait Award for social sciences.
-In 2019, he was awarded an Honorary Doctorate (Doctor Honoris Causa) from the National University of San Marcos (the first and the leading university in Lima- Peru – established in 1551), and in 2022, Hanafi became an International fellow of the British Academy.
+In 2019, he was awarded an Honorary Doctorate (Doctor Honoris Causa) from the National University of San Marcos, and in 2022, Hanafi became an International fellow of the British Academy.

-His forthcoming book “Against Symbolic liberalism: A plea for Dialogical Sociology” (Liverpool Univ.
-Press).
+His latest book is “ Against Symbolic liberalism: A plea for Dialogical Sociology”.